PsychNeuro/ed1/book/preface.md

 # Preface

-This is the fourth edition of this book.
-Previous editions were posted on https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main
+This is an in-progress experiment -- feedback is more than welcome.